Education/Teacher Preparation (ED)

 3 Units (LEC 48-54)

-This course is a survey of classic and contemporary works of literature written for and about adolescents.
+This course is a survey of works of literature written for and about adolescents.
 Students will read, analyze, and evaluate a diversity of works of poetry and prose and will explore the various genres and issues relevant to adolescent reading.
 Texts will be analyzed from a variety of psychological, moral, literary, and other developmental perspectives. *Cross-listed as LIT-132H.

 Transfers to both UC/CSU